 Radiacwash MSDS Keep Radiacwash away from eyes, body cavities, sensitive skin, abrasions and open cuts.
 Flood effected areas with water.
 Do NOT take internally.
 Avoid contact with mucous membranes.
 Keep away from children.

 Radiacwash™ Spray Mist for skin and surfaces combines the power and economy of Radiacwash™ with the convenience of aerosols.
 Radiacwash™ Spray Mist allows Radiacwash to penetrate around and under contaminants and lift them off the surface into solution to be wiped up with Radiation-Wipes and disposed.
-Available in 32 oz spray bottle or 16 oz spray bottle and 8 oz spray bottle.
-Also included in our Dirty Bomb Emergency Kit.
+Available in 32 oz spray bottle, 16 oz spray bottle and 8 oz spray bottle.
+Also included in Radiation Emergency Kits.

 How much to buy?

 32 ounces covers roughly 20 square feet on a non-porous, flat surface.
 16 ounces cover roughly 10 square feet on a non-porous, flat surface.
 For skin decontamination the amount needed cannot be easily quantified due to body size differences and how much decontamination is required.
-A minimum of one 16 oz bottle per person is recommended.
+A minimum of one 8 oz spray bottle per person is recommended.

 Radiacwash™ Decontamination Wipes are the most efficient and safest way to remove radiocontamination from hands and small objects.
 Radiacwash™ Wipes are saturated in a special Radiacwash™ solution.
 Simply remove the wipe from the dispenser, scrub hands thoroughly and wash the contamination away with running water.